«The Resistance brought more repression than liberation»

 Did resistance movements end with the end of World War II?

-No. They will only end after 1979, albeit with changes.
+No. They will only end following 1979, albeit with changes.
 From then on, and in general, they stopped being violent.
 The only exception was the Baltic States.
 The rest opted for political liberation.
 On the other hand, we must bear in mind that the uprisings that took place in the 1950s in Potsdam or Budapest were more cultural in nature.
 Did it make sense, then, to give up life and youth for the resistance?
 It is a question that I answer in the play.

-It’s time to ask about Ukraine…
+It’s time to ask regarding Ukraine…

 Much of what we live today has a lot to do with those moments of the Stalinization of Ukraine.
 The Soviet Union captured the entire country and crushed all those resistance groups that had tried to create an independent state.
 The person in charge of carrying out that repression was the NKVD, which was endowed with its own armed forces.
 A real war ensued, causing hundreds of thousands of casualties and involving a huge territory within the Eastern Galicia.